drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) to mount files on Windows.<br>
+Before converting your games from ISO to CHD ensure the ISO is decrypted.<br>
-'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game using a custom logic.<br>
+'Simple Launcher' will mount the CHD file into a virtual drive, then load the game using a custom logic.<br>

 **Option 2 — Use decrypted ISO files**